barryclark/jekyll-now/_posts/2016-10-27-six_essential_items_for_reselling_on_ebay_and_amazon.md

 image: /images/covers/flipping-cover.png
 ---

 Earlier this year I started a new hobby - flipping things I find at garage sales, thrift stores, and even regular retail stores.
 Flipping essentially means I sell it elsewhere more than what I paid for.
 I sell most of these items on eBay, and some on Amazon, which means I need to ship these items.
+There are a few things I've found essential for shipping, and here's a list of six of them:

 ## [0.
 Postal Scale](https://www.amazon.com/s/ref=as_li_ss_tl?url=search-alias=office-products&field-keywords=postal+scale&sprefix=postal+sc,aps,202&crid=BLUW22FIP4VV&n=1068986&linkCode=ll2&tag=hendrixjoseph-20&linkId=ee08714a2a4cfae1473616a99f00debf)